sheriffhammed/MixedMessages/README.md

 # Mixed-Messages-Project
-Codecademy asked the students to develop this project to test knowledge of JavaScript II, Git GitHub &amp; Command Line
+Codecademy asked the students to develop this project to test knowledge of JavaScript, Git, GitHub &amp; Command Line

 ## Project Overview
 This project is named Primary Color Mixing, It provide two different random Primary Colors and generate corresponding Secondary Colors.
 Incase of genearting two same Primary Color then result will be the Primary Color.